zac-heisey/murray-lampert/_posts/2018-04-18-home-improvement-pros-we-love-to-work-with-milholland-solar-electric-roofing.markdown

 categories:
 - Community
 featured-image: "/uploads/milholland-ahp.jpg"
-excerpt: Murray Lampert has been partnering with Milholland Solar Electric & Roofing for over 5 years.
+description: Murray Lampert has been partnering with Milholland Solar Electric & Roofing for over 5 years.
 We spoke with Brian Milholland about his company's history, expertise, and more.
 author: Gregg Cantor